happyfoxinc/helpstack-android/README.md

 Each theme comes with a colors.xml and hs_custom_theme.xml defined in **../values/** and the chat bubble drawables defined in **../drawables/**.

 1. Choose one of the sample Themes, include the theme and colors xml in your application under values.
-Include the specified drawables under your application's drawables.
+Include the theme's drawables under your application's drawables.
 Now you can simply build and run the application and the HelpStack UI shall take the styles specified in the chosen theme.

 2. Inorder to customize the UI, override the styles specified in **/values/hs_custom_theme.xml**